ivangfr/axon-springboot-websocket/README.md

   `customer-service` was implemented using the `Axon Framework`.
 Every time a customer is added, updated, or deleted, the service emits the respective event, i.e., `CustomerAddedEvent`, `CustomerUpdatedEvent`, or `CustomerDeletedEvent`.

   `customer-service` uses `MySQL` to store customer data.
-Additionally, it listens to order events, collects the order information that it needs, and stores them in an order table present in its own database, so that it doesn't need to call another service to get this information.
+Additionally, it listens to order events, collects the order information that it needs, and stores it in an order table present in its own database, so that it doesn't need to call another service to get this information.

 - ### restaurant-service